Tarmac Driveway Cost

 What is a cheap alternative to tarmac?

-Gravel is usually the cheapest alternative to tarmac, at £25 per m² for an overlay, although a fully prepared gravel driveway will cost more.
-It is a lower-cost option upfront, but it usually needs more maintenance than tarmac as the stones can move and need topping up over time.
+Gravel is usually one of the cheapest alternatives to tarmac.
+A fully installed gravel driveway often costs around £40 to £70 per m², although basic overlay jobs can be cheaper.
+It is usually a lower-cost option upfront, but it often needs more maintenance than tarmac because the stones can shift and need topping up over time.

 Can you lay new tarmac over an existing driveway?